Advertiser Disclosure

 By leveraging airline partnerships, your next flight on United Polaris business class could help fast-track your way to elite status.
 Image Credit: Chris Hassan

-There are 2 types of flyers: those who care about elite status, and those who don’t.
+There are 2 types of flyers: those who care about elite status and those who don’t.

-Generally speaking, people looking to achieve elite status tend to fly a single airline for work rather than fun, while those who fly less often — and usually for pleasure — will seek better prices rather than specific airlines.
-However, there is no doubt that airline elite status comes with some serious perks.
+Generally speaking, people looking to achieve elite status tend to fly a single airline for work rather than fun, while those who fly less often — and usually for pleasure — seek better prices rather than specific airlines.
+However, there is no doubt that airline elite status comes with serious perks.
 From international business class upgrades to free checked bags, there is a strong case to be made for pursuing elite status with an airline.

 It’s easy enough to book a business class flight and add your frequent flyer number in order to get credit for your flight.
 As an added bonus, business and first class flights often have class-of-service bonuses that allow you to rack up miles more quickly.
-But you can also take this 1 step further.
+But you can also take this a step further.

 Each airline has a separate earning chart for each partner, but let’s look at United’s Air Canada chart: